 Tranquility, awesome amenities and a beautiful hotel make for a great family vacation.
 Read this Hyatt Regency Grand Cypress review to see if it’s right for your family.

 I decided to do something different regarding our Disney World hotel this year.
 As much as I enjoy staying in timeshares, I opted for an offsite Disney hotel.

-As with most Disney hotels, it is about a 30-minute drive from the airport, with only about 5 minutes of it being off I-4.
+As with most Disney hotels, it is about a 30-minute drive from the Orlando airport to Hyatt Grand Cypress, with only about 5 minutes of it being off I-4.
 We arrived around 2 pm mid-week, yet the highways were not congested yet and we didn’t have any issue finding our hotel using my phones GPS.